 How to find out more information about the candidates

 The names of the candidates and the parties for whom they are standing on behalf of and the Independent Candidates are published above under 'Official Notices'.

 Elmbridge Borough Council does not publish any information about the candidates' campaigns.
 The candidates and/or political parties may publish their own literature.
 The local and national media may provide information.

 Register to vote

-The deadline to register to vote is midnight on Monday 22 May.
+The deadline to register to vote for this election has now passed.
 To vote in the 8 June election you must be registered to vote.
-If you are not already registered, you can register online.
-If you are unable to register online you can contact Electoral Services for a paper application form.
 If you are not sure whether you are registered to vote, contact Electoral Services.